This topic describes the features that are supported by Message Queue for Apache RocketMQ.

 Message Queue for Apache RocketMQ provides a high availability message queuing service in multiple regions of Alibaba Cloud.
 Multiple data centers are deployed in a single region to enable high availability services.
 Even if one data center is unavailable, applications can still publish and subscribe to messages.

-- TCP: Different from the simple HTTP-based access mode, the TCP-based SDK access mode is more specialized, reliable, and stable.
-Supported languages include Java, C, C++, and .NET.
+- TCP: Compared with the HTTP-based access mode, the TCP-based SDK access mode is more specialized, reliable, and stable.
+Message Queue for Apache RocektMQ supports clients in the following four programming languages: Java, C, C++, and .NET.

-- HTTP: HTTP request and response structures use the RESTful style.
+- HTTP: HTTP requests and responses are organized in the REST architectural style.
 Message Queue for Apache RocketMQ supports HTTP.
-Therefore, it is easy to use, fast to access, and powerful in cross-network access.
-Message Queue for Apache RocektMQ supports clients in seven programming languages: Java, C++, .NET, Go, Python, Node.js, and PHP.
+Message Queue for Apache RocketMQ is easy to use and provides powerful capabilities for cross-network access.
+Message Queue for Apache RocektMQ supports clients in the following seven programming languages: Java, C++, .NET, Go, Python, Node.js, and PHP.

 - Query messages: Message Queue for Apache RocketMQ allows you to query messages based on the message ID, message key, or topic.

 - Query a message trace: A message trace records the routing information of a message from delivery by a producer, to a Message Queue for Apache RocketMQ broker, and then to a consumer.
 This facilitates troubleshooting.